alonitac/DevOpsMay22/exercises/terraform_ex1.md

 Test your system in Jenkins and AWS.
 Deploy a change and let Jenkins provision the new configurations, test the alarm in action..

+Optional - create another Jenkins pipeline that triggers the pipeline based on `alarams.Jenkinsfile` for every region in a given environment.

 # Good Luck